-Skincare products formulated for sensitive skin are free of alcohol, sulfates, fragrances, and other ingredients that irritate your skin.
+Korean skincare brands like, 3CE, are formulated for sensitive skin and are free of alcohol, sulfates, fragrances, and other ingredients that irritate your skin.
 As such, they are safer to use.

 And even if you use skincare products with natural, gentler, and fewer ingredients, you can still renew and refresh your skin and keep blemishes and the signs of aging at bay.
 Also, you can protect your face from harmful environmental elements, including UVA and UVB rays and pollution.

 Skincare Habits That Harm Your Sensitive Skin

 Using the right skincare products for sensitive skin is a great start to help you reduce the breakouts, itchiness, and other symptoms you can easily get from having this type of skin.

 Different skin types respond differently to the type of skincare products you are using.
 For example, for normal skin type, the products that you should be using would be entirely different from the ones if you have oily or sensitive skin types.

 However, some skincare habits included in your daily routine can also aggravate your sensitive skin.